Picture

 During the reign of Elizabeth II the Royal Mint has relocated from Tower Hill, London to Llantrisant in North Wales, ending over 150 year of coin production in London.

-five unique reverse designs known as 'special issues' these designs have proved extremely popular and have become modern design classics, coveted by Sovereign collectors.
+Six unique reverse designs known as 'special issues' these designs have proved extremely popular and have become modern design classics, coveted by Sovereign collectors.

 To see our full range of beautiful gold sovereigns, take a look at our online store or search our inventory.